Dr. Sungha Jang

 Manhattan, KS 66506

 The primary goal of Dr. Jang's research is to examine underlying mechanisms of marketing phenomena and develop quantitative models applicable to general situations.
-Specifically, he is interested in consumers’ search behavior, purchase decisions, and firms’ advertising strategies in various areas.
-As some empirical models require novel estimation methods, Dr. Jang develops the Bayesian estimation method to quantify complicated decision processes.
+Specifically, he is interested in consumers’ search behavior, choice decisions, and firms’ targeting strategies in various industries.
+His methodology includes Bayesian estimation to quantify complicated decision processes and text mining to understand market situations from unstructured data.

 Current Research & Consulting Projects